-Pursuant to 3 CCR § 8102, the applicant will be required to provide evidence of enrollment and compliance with the SWRCB Cannabis General Order, or any subsequent water quality standards, to the California Department of Cannabis Control (DCC).
+Pursuant to 3 CCR § 8102 and Section 17.43.020.D of the County Cannabis Ordinance, the applicant will be required to provide evidence of enrollment and compliance with the SWRCB Cannabis General Order, or any subsequent water quality standards, to the California Department of Cannabis Control (DCC).
 This will require the project to implement best practical treatment or control (BPTC) measures listed in Attachment A of the State Water Resources Control Board (SWRCB) Cannabis General Order.
 These measures include, but are not limited to, site maintenance, erosion control, drainage features, and access road maintenance and improvements.
 Compliance with the requirements of the Cannabis General Order will minimize the potential for erosion or siltation, flooding, and polluted runoff.